Magyartanulas/magyartanulas.github.io/dative_possession.md

 ### Stating possessions

-In Hungarian, there is no verb to have, instead you state what belongs to you through the verb `van`.
+In Hungarian, there is no verb *to have*, instead you state what belongs to you through the verb `van`.
 So it follows that you can state what does not belong to you with `nincs,sincs`

 * Van egy macskám. - (I have a cat.)
 * Bárcsak lenne egy kutyám! - (I wish I had a dog!)